-Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2022.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the fourth quarter of 2022.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
 Contact us to ensure you’re meeting all applicable deadlines and to learn more ... read more

 Every company needs an employee handbook to ensure that everyone understands the policies, procedures and rules of the organization.

 An Employee’s Genetic Information Is a Protected Class